-The good news here is that Florida’s pension system is found in the top 10 most solvent plans in the nation, being funded at a level to pay upper 80%s to lower 90% of all pension liabilities.
+In short, yes.
+The good news here is that Florida’s pension system is found in the top 10 most solvent plans in the nation, being funded at a level to pay upper 80%s to lower 90% of all its pension liabilities.
 Florida some years back gave people options – called a hybrid retirement system.
 Some choose the investment option -far cheaper to the state – and some choose the pension.
-We’re even seeing the US armed forces now rolling out a hybrid system in 2018.
+Even the US armed forces rolled out a hybrid system in 2018.

 Each participant in FRS can make a one-time election to switch to the other plan i.e. from Defined Contribution to Defined Benefit, or the other way around.
 Here’s a circumstance where this might make sense:

 Say you started teaching right out of college, and you thought you’d only teach for a few years until you got married.
 Because you thought your FRS employment was to be relatively short, you chose the Investment option.
 But now 10 years have gone by and you find your teaching career fulfilling with no end in sight.
 You switch to the pension option, knowing that 30 years participation will entitle you to a DROP payment and early retirement.

 The Florida Retirement System is subject to ERISA law.
 ERISA is the Employee Retirement Income Security Act of 1974.
 Per ERISA guidelines, the maximum defined benefit pension that can be paid to anyone in 2020 is $230,000.

 A Word About DROP

 Defined benefit pensions are now usually only found as public employee benefits.
 Much of the private industry has gotten rid of their pensions in favor of defined contribution plans, where all the risk for the outcome is on the participant himself.
 So choosing between a pension and a potentially larger investment account at retirement is a choice to be made carefully.